|Karla vom Moorehaus

 After many years as an "outsider" breed, the DD has now caught the attention of the public.
 As American dog history reveals this is not a good thing.
 As mentioned above the "status seeker" is the norm nowadays when it comes to what a breeder has to sift through in order to find a proper Hunting home for a DD pup.
 As is the norm with the general public, potential owners do not wish to be inconvenienced with questions from a breeder.
 They only want to know where to send the check.

 This situation leads to a breeder having to ask himself about his future in regards to the integrity of the Deutsche Drahthaar.
 The integrity of the breed should be at the forefront of all decisions made by a Breeder in a Breed Organization.
-At vom Moorehaus, our decision has been made.
+At vom Moorehause our decision was made long ago.

 Before you decide to obtain a DD, go visit a Breeder.
 Make sure it is one that has actually trained and tested DD's.
 And one that actually hunts with them.
 Go to training days and tests in your area.
 Don't take someone else's word, over the phone, as to whether the DD is for you or not.
 Go see for yourself.
 Learn what is involved.